Growing your salon with fresh new leads and increased revenue doesn’t have to be hard.

 Yet another benefit to keeping your business’s information totally up-to-date is you’ll be found easier on Google Maps, which 86% of people use to find the location of a business.

-When someone uses Google Maps to search for a local massage parlor, your correct and updated information on the internet (definitely including in Google My Business) will enable your ranking in Google Maps to be higher than those other business owners who didn’t take the time.
+When someone uses Google Maps to search for a local massage parlor, your correct and updated information on the internet (definitely including in Google Business Profile) will enable your ranking in Google Maps to be higher than those other business owners who didn’t take the time.

 See these 3 massage businesses in Charleston?